D'signy History, Family Crest & Coats of Arms

 D'signy is one of the many new names that came to England following the Norman Conquest of 1066.
 The D'signy family lived in Lincolnshire.
 This family was originally from Isigny, in Calvados, Normandy, and it is from the local form of this place-name, D'Isigny, literally translating as from Isigny, that their surname derives.

 The surname D'signy was first found in Lincolnshire where they "settled for many years at Norton D'Isney"

 Now named Norton Disney, the small village and civil parish is on the western boundary of the North Kesteven district of Lincolnshire.
 The first reference of the place name was found in 1331 as Norton Isny and was held by the de Isney family since the 12th century.

 Leland, in his Itinerary, p.
 29, in enumerating the gentry of the Kesteven division of Lincolnshire, mentions "Disney, alias de Iseney; he dwelleth at Diseney, and of his name and line be gentlemen of Fraunce.
 Ailesham Priory by Thorney Courtoise was of the Diseney's foundation, and there divers of them buryed and likewise at Diseney."
 Lambert de Isney, of Norton D'Isney, co.
 Lincoln, is the first of the name mentioned in the public records.
 His descendants, of nightly degree, were seated for a long series of generations in Lincolnshire, representing the county in parliament, and allying with its best families.
 The present male representation vests in the family of Disney of the Hyde in Essex.

 Early History of the D'signy family

-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early D'signy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our D'signy research.
+Another 111 words (8 lines of text) covering the years 1641, 1677, 1730 and 1677 are included under the topic Early D'signy History in all our PDF Extended History products and printed products wherever possible.

 D'signy Spelling Variations